 Langkawi is mostly known for its watersport activities such a jet skiing and parasailing (which can come at a hefty price, in my opinion) but there are many other free or cheap things to do on the island.

 You can choose to take a tour of the Langkawi archipelago that is made up of over 100 islands or hike to the top of Seven Wells Waterfall which is totally free and boasts incredible views of the rainforest-covered mountains.

 Take the cable car to the Langkawi Skybridge, the world’s tallest suspension bridge floating at 660 meters above sea level.
 You may even spot some of the Thai islands on a clear day!
-Prices start at RM 55 (US$ 13.10) for adults and RM 40 (US$ 9.55) for children.
-Just book online to avoid long waiting lines.
+I highly recommend booking in advance to avoid long waiting lines.